hansaskov/extract-windows-key/README.md

 # Windows Key Retriever

 A simple Rust program that retrieves the Windows product key from your system, displays it in a GUI, and allows you to save it to a CSV file.

 ![Example of the user interface](public/example-gui.png "User Interface")

-## Dependencies

-This program uses the following crates:

-- native-windows-gui
-- std

 ## Using the Release Version